Transport Layer Security (TLS)¶

 TLS allows clients and servers to support session resumption, where the end point retains some information about an established session and then reuse that information to bootstrap a new session in way that is much cheaper computationally than a full handshake.

-Every time your handshake callback is called, a new session has been
+is called, a new session has been established, and a TLS::Session_Summary

 -